Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

 We collect $N_{\bu} = N_{p} = 200$ snapshots for both velocity and pressure with an equally spaced grid in the time interval $[t_0, T] = [0,8]$.
-After the POD procedure, we retain the first $2$ modes for both velocity and pressure, representing $99.9\%$ of the snapshots energy.
+After the POD procedure, we retain the first $2$ modes for both velocity and pressure, representing $99.9\%$ of the snapshot energy.
 Here, for the sake of notation, we use $r \doteq r_{\bu} = r_s = r_p = 2$.
-We show representative solutions of velocity and pressure fields for $t = 1$ in Figure \ref{fig:u_chi1} and Figure \ref{fig:p_chi1}, respectively.
-It is clear that the EFR-ROM is not able to reconstruct the solution provided by the FOM, while the EFR-EFRROM leads to very accurate results.
-The relative log-error temporal trend, displayed in Figure \ref{fig:errs_chi1}, confirms this conclusion: it shows how the EFR-EFRROM yields more accurate results for both velocity and pressure, reaching values below $10^{-4}$ for the velocity, and reducing the error by two orders of magnitude with respect to the EFR-ROM for both variables.
-The comparison between FOM and ROM coefficients over time is reported in Figure \ref{fig:cd_cl}.
-The coefficients are well recovered by the EFR-EFRROM, while the EFR-ROM is not able to accurately approximate them.
-Indeed, the relative errors \eqref{drag_err} and \eqref{lift_err} have the following values: $\overline E_{C_D(t)} = 1.02$, $\hat E_{C_D(t)} = 0.13$, and $\overline E_{C_L(t)} = 1.69$, $\hat E_{C_L(t)} = 0.11$.
-The advantage of using the EFR-EFRROM is remarkable, since we are reducing the relative $L^2$-errors of the force coefficients by an order of magnitude. \\
+We show representative solutions of velocity for $t = 1$ and pressure for $t=4$ in Figure \ref{fig:u_chi1} and Figure \ref{fig:p_chi1}, respectively.
+It is clear that the {EFR-noEFR} is not able to reconstruct the solution provided by the FOM, while the {EFR-EFR} leads to very accurate results for both the fields. \A{To allow an easy comparison, we plot the velocity and pressure fields on the FOM scale, i.e., $[0, 0.7]$ and $[-0.71, 0.61]$, respectively. } The relative log-error temporal trend, displayed in Figure \ref{fig:errs_chi1}, confirms this conclusion: it shows how the {EFR-EFR} yields more accurate results for both velocity and pressure, reaching values around $10^{-3}$ for the velocity, and reducing the error by two orders of magnitude with respect to the {EFR-noEFR} for both variables.
+The comparison between FOM and ROM aerodynamic coefficients over time is reported in Figure \ref{fig:cd_cl}.
+The coefficients are well recovered by the {EFR-EFR}, while the {EFR-noEFR} is not able to accurately approximate them.
+Indeed, the relative errors \eqref{drag_err} and \eqref{lift_err} have the following values: $\A{\overline E_{C_D}}= 1.02$, $\A{\hat E_{C_D}}= 0.13$, and $\A{\overline E_{C_L}}= 1.69$, $\A{\hat E_{C_L}}= 0.11$.
+The advantage of using the {EFR-EFR} is remarkable, since we are reducing the relative $L^2$-errors of the force coefficients by an order of magnitude. \A{Table \ref{tab:table1} lists the maximum, minimum, and average relative errors for the velocity and pressure fields in the {EFR-noEFR} and {EFR-EFR} setttings. } \A{ Overall, the results in Table \ref{tab:table1} are consistent with the plots in Figure \ref{fig:errs_chi1}.
+With respect to the velocity approximation, the {EFR-EFR} is significantly more accurate than the {EFR-noEFR}.
+The maximum, minimum, and average relative errors are at least one order of magnitude lower for the {EFR-EFR} than for the {EFR-noEFR}.
+With respect to the pressure approximation, the {EFR-EFR} is again more accurate than the {EFR-noEFR}, but the improvement is not as dramatic as for the velocity approximation. } \\